yuyizhong/clientprofile/README.md

 ![Edit-client-Y-N](assets/images/edit-client1-2.png)

 * For each option of updating, if users enter 'Y', App will confirm the updated value and move to next option.
 * When editing spend, number is required.
-Otherwise a error message highlighted in red appears until a valid number is entered.
+Otherwise an error message highlighted in red appears until a valid number is entered.
 * After a spend is entered, system would add it to the current total spend and generate a new total spend.
 And Client's status will be reviewed and updated if necessary.
 * Then App will display a statement with the reviewed/updated status and new total spend.
 * After the last option is updated, App exits to main menu for next operation.